Selected startups announced!

 At the LHoFT, we strongly believe that financial technology is crucial to advancing financial inclusion, empowering groups that have been left behind by the traditional financial system.
 Whether it’s financing for rural farmers, point of sale technology for underbanked merchants, or specialised insurance products, the positive impact being driven by entrepreneurship is improving lives around the world.
 As such, Financial Inclusion is a key focus of the LHoFT Foundation.

 Developed by the LHoFT Foundation, CATAPULT: Inclusion Africatargets companies focusing on financial inclusion in Africa, aiming to build bridges between Africa and Europe, highlighting their initiatives and very much aligned with the sustainability goals of Luxembourg’s finance centre.

-Building on the success of previous experience, CATAPULT: Inclusion Africa is a unique program of Fintech development from the LHoFT, aligned with sustainability goals of Luxembourg’s finance centre.
-CATAPULT: Inclusion Africa will leverage Luxembourg’s Inclusive Finance and Fintech ecosystem to support the 14 selected firms in developing their businesses and achieving their inclusion goals
+CATAPULT: Inclusion Africa leverages Luxembourg’s Inclusive Finance and Fintech ecosystem to support Fintech firms in developing their businesses and achieving their inclusion goals.

 ► Luxembourg is the European leader in responsible investment fund assets, accounting for 31% of funds and 39% of all assets under management, and has an extensive ecosystem of supporting initiatives and institutions